Greensboro, North Carolina: Greensboro massacre

-On November 3, 1979, members of what would become the Communist Workers Party (CWP) held an anti-Ku Klux Klan rally at the black Morningside Homes public housing project.
+On November 3, 1979, members of what would become the Communist Workers Party (CWP) held an anti-Ku Klux Klan rally at the Morningside Homes public housing project.
 Four local TV news stations covered it.
 During the protest, two cars containing Klansmen and neo-Nazis arrived.
 After a confrontation, the KKK and CWP groups exchanged gunfire.
 Five CWP members were killed.
 Eleven CWP members and one Klansman were injured.
-Television footage of the actions was shown worldwide, and the event became known as the Greensboro Massacre.
+Television footage of the actions was shown worldwide, and the event became known as the Greensboro massacre.
 In November 1980, six KKK defendants were acquitted in a state criminal trial by an all-white jury after a week of deliberation.
-Families of those killed and injured in the attack filed a civil suit against the city and police department for failure to protect the black citizens.
+Families of those killed and injured in the attack filed a civil suit against the city and police department for failure to protect citizens.
 In 1985, a jury in this case found five police officers and two other individuals liable for $350,000 in damages; the monies were to be paid to the Greensboro Justice Fund, established to advance civil rights.

+21st century

+Textile companies and related businesses continue into the 21st century, when most went bankrupt, reorganized, and/or merged with other companies as textile manufacturing jobs moved offshore.
+Greensboro is still a major center of the textile industry, with the main offices of Elevate Textiles (Cone, Burlington Industries), Galey & Lord, Unifi, and VF Corporation (Wrangler, Lee, Helly Hansen, Musto, and Rock & Republic), ITG Brands, maker of Kool, Winston and Salem brand cigarettes and the nation's third-largest tobacco company is headquartered in Greensboro.